Q. I am a commercial business or a farmer looking to donate. What kind of donations are accepted?

 Q. What kind of food is most needed?

 Review our Most Needed Items page for a list of the items that are in greatest demand by hungry families.

-Q. An organization with which I work (school, Girl Scouts, church, etc.) is interested in organizing a food drive.
+Q. An organization I work with/volunteer at is interested in organizing a food drive.
 How can we get that food to Second Harvest Heartland?

 See our Food & Fund Drive page for how to donate food, as well as tips on how to organize your drive.

 Q. I have extra produce from my garden.
 Do you accept that?

 Yes, see Share Fresh Minnesota for more information.

 Q. Do you accept wild game?

 For food safety reasons, the only wild game we can accept is venison that has been processed under the guidelines established by the Minnesota Department of Agriculture.